idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 const { humanId } = await idos.setSigner("EVM", signer);
 ```

 All queries to idOS nodes require a valid signature.
 These are performed by your user's wallet, whose signer must be passed to the SDK via the `setSigner` method.
-During the `.setSigner` process, the SDK will endeavour to remember or learn two things:
+During the `.setSigner` process, the SDK will endeavor to remember or learn two things:

 1. a public key for this signer;
 2. the idOS human ID of the user controlling this signer.